intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 Features:

 - SEO features (LINK)
-- Dynamic configuration via URL parameters (LINK to configuration), used for multi-channel (LINK) and multi-theme (LINK).
+- Dynamic configuration via URL parameters (LINK to configuration), used for multi-site (LINK) and multi-theme (LINK).
 - hybrid approach (LINK)
 - growing list of thirdparty integrations (LINK see overview)